 Can you explain eternity?

 Eternity, for ever, and everlasting.
 These words are used in our translations to convey or suggest the thought of that which has no ending.
 Isaiah spoke thus of God, "For thus saith the high and lofty one that inhabiteth eternity..."
 (Isa.
-57: 15). regarding the righteous, there is life everlasting (Luke 18: 30) and everlasting punishment for the wicked (Matt.
+57: 15).
+Regarding the righteous, there is life everlasting (Luke 18: 30) and everlasting punishment for the wicked (Matt.
 25: 46).
 There is the everlasting gospel and kingdom (Rev. 14: 6; 2 Pet.
 1: 11).
 We are told the fear of the Lord endures for ever (Ps.
 19: 9).

 Everlasting and for ever can mean age-lasting.
 The scriptures speak of the earth lasting for ever (Eccl.
 1: 4).
 However, we are told this earth shall be "burned up," "dissolved," and the "elements shall melt with fervent heat" (2 Pet.
 3: 10-12).

 Eternity, for ever, and everlasting.
 These words are used in our translations to convey or suggest the thought of that which has no ending.
 Isaiah spoke thus of God, "For thus saith the high and lofty one that inhabiteth eternity..."
 (Isa.
-57: 15). regarding the righteous, there is life everlasting (Luke 18: 30) and everlasting punishment for the wicked (Matt.
+57: 15).
+Regarding the righteous, there is life everlasting (Luke 18: 30) and everlasting punishment for the wicked (Matt.
 25: 46).
 There is the everlasting gospel and kingdom (Rev. 14: 6; 2 Pet.
 1: 11).
 We are told the fear of the Lord endures for ever (Ps.
 19: 9).

 Everlasting and for ever can mean age-lasting.
 The scriptures speak of the earth lasting for ever (Eccl.
 1: 4).
 However, we are told this earth shall be "burned up," "dissolved," and the "elements shall melt with fervent heat" (2 Pet.
 3: 10-12).